-College Skills/Tutorial is the Basic Skills department of the College and takes a leadership role in implementing best practices for instruction for those students and as well as students or all levels seeking tutorial assistance.
+College Skills/Tutorial is the Basic Skills department of the College and the center for High School Equivalency test prep in the county.
+The department takes a leadership role in implementing best practices for instruction for those students and as well as students or all levels seeking tutorial assistance.
+It has been unfortunate that the individuals responsible for implementing statewide grants have been unable to fully embrace an existing program that serves the targeted students.
+Still, ever optimistic, the department has managed to create some connections and will work to use them to bring more students towards their educational goals.